-Similar to charades but uses drawing pictures of a secret word instead of acting it out.
-I’ve found that children love being given to chance to use a marker and whiteboard – and to show off their artist skills.
+Similar to charades, but you draw the secret word instead of acting it out.
+I’ve found that children love being given to chance to use a marker and whiteboard – and to show off their artistic skills.

 This game works best with a larger group and you need to have an open space to play in.
 Get all the children to form a large circle with you standing in the middle.
-You should then call out a sentence such as ‘stand up if you are wearing shorts’ and everyone wearing shorts must run to switch places in the circle with each other while you steal one of their spots.
+You should then call out a sentence such as ‘stand up if you’re wearing shorts’ and everyone wearing shorts must switch places with each other in the circle while you try and steal one of their spots.
 The child left in the middle then gets to call out the next question.
-This game can be easily adapted to suit the vocabulary the class is learning as the questions can focus on appearance, clothing, likes/dislikes, family members, holidays – almost anything!
+This game can be easily adapted to suit the vocabulary the class is learning such as appearance, clothing, likes/dislikes, family members, holidays – it’s amazing!

 This game is very simple but very effective.
-While holding a hidden set of flashcards in your hands, slowly reveal them one at time while the students must shout out the name of the depicted word.
-The child who guesses correctly the fastest gets to hold the flashcard – something they absolutely love – and the child with the most flashcards at the end is the winner!
+While holding a hidden set of flashcards in your hands, slowly reveal them one at a time while the students guess what it is.
+The child who guesses correctly gets to keep the flashcards – something they absolutely love – and the child with the most flashcards at the end is the winner!

 This is another flashcard game which works best with small groups.
 Place all the flashcards on the floor and have the children gather around them.
 Then call out the name of the flashcard and have the children ‘slam’ their hands onto the correct card.
-The child who’s hand is at the bottom of the pile – and is therefore the fastest – wins!
-I’ve found with this game that its best to get the children to keep their hands on their heads until the moment you call out a words to avoid them hovering their hands over the pictures!
+The child whose hand is at the bottom of the pile – and is, therefore, the fastest – wins!
+Get them to keep their hands on their heads until you call out a word so they don’t hover over the pictures!

-For this game you need to have a two sets of matching flashcards or a set of pictures and corresponding words.
-Simply place all the cards face down on the floor and have the children take turns picking two cards in order to find a matching pair.
+For this game, you need to have two sets of matching flashcards or a set of pictures and corresponding words.
+Simply place all the cards face down on the floor and have the children take turns picking two cards until they match a pair.
 Children love this game and I’ve found it engages even the most easily distracted students.
-Again it can be adapted to teach lots of different vocabulary – this week I used this game to teach Halloween words and it worked really well!
+Again, it can be adapted to teach lots of different vocabulary – this week I used this game to teach Halloween words and it worked really well!

-To play you first need to find some Bingo grid with pictures or words of desired vocabulary (there are lots you can print free on the internet) or make your own!
-Give each child a grid that they must mark off as you call out words – the first to get a row or to complete their grid is the winner.
-Make sure to check the winners grid to ensure they have matched the words correctly!
+To play this you need a Bingo grid with pictures, words, or desired vocabulary (there are lots you can print for free on the internet) or you can make your own!
+Give each child a grid to mark off as you call out words – the first to get a row or to complete their grid is the winner.
+Make sure you check the winner’s grid to ensure they have matched the words correctly!
 This can be made harder by giving the children clues to the correct picture rather than the word itself.

 This game is great as it allows students to practice forming questions in English as well as revising their target vocabulary.
-Have a student think of a secret word while the other students take it in turns to ask them question in order to guess what they’re thinking.
-Again, you can give them a prescribed vocabulary to use – or simply let them use their imaginations!
+Have a student think of a secret word while the other students take it in turns to ask questions and guess what they’re thinking.
+You can give them subject-specific vocabulary or you can let them use their imaginations!